git-pull/website/consulting/stripe-integration.rst

 The difficulties of building a SAAS platform.

-Multiple times in my history at startups, we had to tackle settings up billing each time.
-It is labor intensive to say the least.

-Back in the day, these API's were very cumbersome and limited. *Much less* friendly than it is today.
+At my past companies, I had to deliver a billing and subscription system from the ground up.
+Back in the day, these API's were very cumbersome and buggy, lMuch less friendly than they are today.

-Today we have libraries like `stripe-python`_ and `stripe-node` that wrap on top of API's so you don't have to build your own API client.
+Today, with libraries like `stripe-python`_ and `stripe-node`_ that wrap on top of API's so you don't have to build your own API client.

 At Boostable (W14), I wrote the stripe integration for node, and later :doc:`for the